MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/cache-schema-data.md

 There is no event available to detect when schema definition changes occur.
 Refreshing your cache should be driven by the needs of your application.
 This is typically when the application starts.
 But you might poll the system regularly if you want to detect changes over time.
 Regardless of your strategy, it is important to keep track of the time you sent the previous request.

-The `RetrieveMetadataChangesResponse` `ServerVersionStamp` property contains information about the point in time the call to `RetrieveMetadataChanges` occurred.
+The `RetrieveMetadataChangesResponse.ServerVersionStamp` property contains information about the point in time the call to `RetrieveMetadataChanges` occurred.
 You must take the `ServerVersionStamp` value from the previous response and use it as the value for the `RetrieveMetadataChangesRequest.ClientVersionStamp` when you call it again using the same query.

 When you include the `ClientVersionStamp` property in the request, the `RetrieveMetadataChangesResponse.EntityMetadata` property returned will contain only the changed or added schema data since the previous call.
-See [Add changed items](#add-changed-items)
+You can add them to your cache.

-If you also include the `DeletedMetadataFilters` parameter, any schema items were deleted since the previous call, they will be included in the `RetrieveMetadataChangesResponse.DeletedMetadata` property.
-See [Remove deleted items](#remove-deleted-items)
+If you also include the `DeletedMetadataFilters` parameter, any schema items were deleted since the previous call will be included in the `RetrieveMetadataChangesResponse.DeletedMetadata` property.
+You can remove them from your cache.

 This result should be much smaller and faster than executing the original query again.
-To update your cache data, you need to add any new or changed items to your cache and remove any deleted items.

 ## Manage expired cache